turicas/droiduino/README.markdown

     mkvirtualenv droiduino
     cdvirtualenv
     pip install django
-    django-admin.py startproject the-project-name
-    cd project/
-    ln -s /path/to/this/repository/django/droiduino .
+    cp -r /path/to/this/repository/django/myproject .

 #### Running the Web application

-To run this Web application you need to create a Django project, configure `urls.py` and host it within a Web server that supports WSGI.
-I'm using [WebFaction](http://bit.ly/host-python) and happy with it.
+To run this Web application you need a Web server that supports WSGI.
+I'm using the hosting company [WebFaction](http://bit.ly/host-python) and am very happy with the service (but you can use any company you choose).

 Talks about this project